 There are many ways to pay the search engines your hard-earned cash.
-Most common is(I) bid-for-placementadvertisement (on Google, Overture, and a host of third tier sites) where you bid to pay a certain amount every time someone clicks your link.
-This is straightforward – you compete with other websites for the privilege of paying the most per click.
+Most common is(I) bid-for-placement advertisement, where you bid to pay a certain amount every time someone clicks your link.
+This is straightforward: you compete with other websites for the privilege of paying the most per click.
 In this system, the highest bidder gets the top spot in the sponsored links section.
-Google’s Adwords system differs slightly from Overture’s, but in the end, it is a bid-for-placement system.
 This system is commonly referred to as pay-per-click or PPC.

 PPC is not SEO.